andrescosta/jobico-cloud/README.md

      --dry-run
             Create the dabases, kubeconfigs, and certificates but does not create the actual cluster.
 This option is useful for debugging.
      --dir
-            Directory to use for support files.
+            Directory where to store the support files.
+     --domain
+            Cluster's domain.
+Default: jobico.local
      --debug [ s | d ]
             Enable the debug mode.
        s: displays basic information.